AnjaKroon/MiniGPT/README.md

 pip install pyspellchecker==0.8.1
 pip install tiktoken==0.6.0
 ```
 Python version 3.9 must be running.
 It is recommended to make a virtual enviornment for this project to avoid negatively interacting python packages.
+Note tiktoken may encounter compatibility issues with macOS systems.
+As an alternative, choose characterwise tokenization by changing the flag at the top of `FinalModelCorrect.ipynb`.

 ## Prompt Injection for Model Text Continuation